Martin Kerr: Politics

 In 1969, Kerr joined the National Renaissance Party, editing their newsletter, but left in 1971.
 He afterwards joined the National Socialist White People's Party (formerly the American Nazi Party) in 1971.
 He was in its Los Angeles branch, under Joseph Tommasi.
 After Tommasi formed the National Socialist Liberation Front, Kerr stayed in the NSWPP; Tommasi's old unit kept their location, and claimed that in retaliation NSLF members had "beat the daylights" out of NSWPP members, including Kerr.
 Kerr denied this telling of events, saying that the NSLF members had quickly been chased away.
 In 1972, he became the second-in-command, as well as a general spokesman during Koehl's absence.
 He became an organizer for the party in Washington by 1976, and in 1977, he became the editor for their periodical White Power, and their quarterly National Socialist.
 In 1980, he began editing a neo-Nazi journal, The National Socialist, which was similar to the prior, defunct National Socialist World in its attempt to foster a more revolutionary approach to Nazism; articles, largely by members of the World Union of National Socialists, included ones on Hans F. K. Günther and Friedrich Nietzsche.

 In 1982, as a result of his neo-Nazi literature distribution, the Maryland state legislature considered a bill that would make purveying "defamatory material" a crime punishable by a year of jail and an $1000 fine; this ultimately failed, but the resulting attention got Kerr promoted to national spokesman of the party.
 He announced the party's move to Wisconsin in December 1982, along with a name change to the New Order; he said the group would have more support there and the name would be a "better reflection" of the group.
 Kerr then denied the group was anti-black or antisemitic, and claimed the group aimed to curb pollution, nuclear armament, and raise funding for diseases that largely affected those of Northern European ancestry.
 At this time, the party was small and extremely fringe; a writer on fringe movements disputed his claim that the group was not racist.
 Kerr left the New Order at the end of 1983.
-In 1999, he wrote for the Resistance Records' magazine using the pseudonym David Walker.
+In 1999, he wrote for the Resistance Records' magazine, Resistance, using the pseudonym David Walker.

-In 2007, he rejoined the organization.
+In 2007, Kerr rejoined the organization.
 Kerr assumed leadership of the New Order in 2014 after the death of Matt Koehl, the previous commander.
 He wrote a work titled "History of American National Socialism", an 8-part study of the American far-right's history.
 After the Unite the Right rally in Charlottesville, he was interviewed by The Washington Post, where he called Rockwell "the grandfather of the white racialist movement as it exists today", and said Rockwell would have been "very pleased" by the rally.
 In 2017, he and the New Order commemorated George Lincoln Rockwell in Arlington, Virginia. in a gathering, which Kerr said was to test the community's "commitment to diversity".
-Under Kerr, the group is based in New Berlin.
+Under Kerr, the group is based in New Berlin, Wisconsin.